 Make a list of everything that needs arranging (the invitations, the food, the entertainment, etc.) and when it needs to be done by.
 Put out a request for volunteers and you’ll be surprised at how many people are probably willing to lend a hand – no-one wants the office party to end up coming up short or worse yet, risk it being missed all together.
 If you’re in a rush after being given short notice, most colleagues will be understanding and happy to help out.

 Delegate the jobs listed among those who volunteered.
-Just doing a little research or reaching out to a supplier is a small sacrifice for your colleagues to make for a fun, festive night full of free booze and food!
+Just doing a little research or reaching out to a supplier is a small sacrifice for your colleagues to make for a fun, festive night full of free booze, food and coffee!
 You’ll be done in no time.

 Take the pressure off